rozek/node-red-within-express/README.md

   * how to configure Domains in /etc/hosts
   * Support for "Let's Encrypt"
   * Subdomains
-* initial User Registry
+* User Registry
+  * Basic Auth and PBKDF2
-* how to add Users to the Registry
+  * adding Users to the Registry
+  * protecting the Node-RED Editor
 * initial Node-RED Flows
 * Postman Collection for Tests